atbcb/ICTTestingBaseline/docs/10Forms.md

 ## 10.2 Test Procedure for Form Labels Descriptive
 **Baseline Test ID:** 10.2-FormDescriptiveLabel
 ### Identify Content
-1. Find all form input components.
-Examples include text fields, radio buttons, checkboxes, multi-select lists.
+1. Find all form components.
+Examples include buttons, text fields, radio buttons, checkboxes, multi-select lists.
-2. Find all instructions and cues (textual and graphical) that are related to form components/controls, including groupings, order of completion, special conditions or qualifiers, format instructions, etc.
+2. Find all instructions and cues (textual and graphical) that are related to form components, including groupings, order of completion, special conditions or qualifiers, format instructions, etc.

 ### Test Instructions
-1. Check that provided labels and/or instructions for each form input inform users what input data is expected and, if applicable, what format is required.
+1. Check that provided labels (instructions and cues) for each form component describe purpose, inform users what input data is expected and, if applicable, what format is required.
 [SC 2.4.6]

 ### Test Results
 If any of the above checks fail, then Baseline Test 10.2-FormDescriptiveLabel fails.